flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     N/A

-??? warning "ADIRS not Aligned When not Starting at Gate."
+??? warning "ADIRS not Aligned When not Starting at Gate"
-    ### ADIRS not Aligned When not Starting at Gate.
+    ### ADIRS not Aligned When not Starting at Gate

     !!! tip ""
         *Affected versions: Development*